- What is a cooperative society audit?

 The first step is to appoint a Statutory Auditor from the panel of Auditors approved by the State Government or an experienced Chartered Accountant who holds a Certificate in Cooperative Audit issued by a recognized authority.
 However, the chosen Auditor is not allowed to be retained for more than two consecutive years.
 The selection of the Auditor is to be done by the Managing Committee at a General Body Meeting.
 At the same time, a society may select an Internal Auditor from within the society/committee (if they find it necessary).

-The Auditor has to be financially compensated by the society, thus his fees have to be paid in accordance with the statutory scale of compensation decided by the Registrar with respect to the type of society.
+The Auditor has to be financially compensated by the society, thus his fees have to be paid by the statutory scale of compensation decided by the Registrar with respect to the type of society.

 The Secretary of the society is required to furnish all the necessary documents included but not limited to, ledgers, cashbooks, register of members, a record of shares/debentures, minutes book of the society’s meetings, receipts and payments of income and expenditure, financial statements, profit-loss balance sheets, and any other documents needed by the internal as well as Statutory Auditor.